Establish your SSU

 Registered non-profit or government organisation in the Sultanate of Oman

-Sector mandate aligned with GDT-MOL workforce priorities
+A sector mandate aligned with GDT-MOL workforce priorities

 Join the national movement to professionalize the Omani workforce.
 Begin your association's digital transformation journey today.